Skip to main content

 Subjects: Atmospheric Sciences, Meteorology, Physical Sciences and Mathematics

 Rapid intensification (RI) remains one of the most consequential and difficult-to-characterize aspects of tropical cyclone intensity evolution, commonly defined as an increase in maximum sustained wind speed of at least 30 kt within 24 h (Kaplan and DeMaria 2003; Kaplan et al. 2010; DeMaria et al. 2021).
-This study evaluates whether Atlantic best-track intensity records contain forward-detectable [...]
+This study asks whether Atlantic best-track intensity records contain forward-detectable [...]

 Do Less Predictable Tropical Cyclones Induce Larger Damages?